Skip to content

 EXAMPLE=fallback(ref(POSSIBLY_EMPTY), ref(ANOTHER), "default-val")

-Maps a value to a new value based on a set of remapping rules.
+Maps a value to a new value based on a set of lookup pairs.
 This is useful for translating one value, often provided by an external platform, into another.

 • The first argument is the value to remap (often a ref() to another variable).

-• If no match is found, the original value is returned.
+• If no match is found and there is no default, the original value is returned.

 # env var that is set by CI/platform